Calcium and the Vegan Diet

 The Three Takeaways

 If you don’t drink cow’s milk and you never give calcium a thought, it’s likely that you’ll suffer poor bone health later in life.
-But there’s no need to take any risks on this front, since it’s easy to meet your calcium needs on a vegan diet, while laying the groundwork for a lifetime of strong bones.
+But there’s no need to take any risks on this front, since it’s easy to meet your nutrient needs on a vegan diet, while laying the groundwork for a lifetime of strong bones.
 The three core recommendations are:

 - Get your 1000 to 1300 milligrams of calcium each day.
-If you can’t get all of this through food, then take a supplement but be sure not to surpass 1300 milligrams total calcium consumption per day.
+If you can’t get all of this through food, then take a supplement but be sure not to surpass 1300 milligrams total consumption per day.

 - Tack on a half hour or more of daily weight-bearing exercise.